sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 Event types supported:

-- `"selectionChanged"` for listening for selection changes in the visual.
+- `"selectionChanged"` for listening for selection changes in the object.

 ### removeEventListener(eventType: string, listener: () => void)